ASPNyan/MaterialDesignLibraries/_Libs/MaterialDesign.Color.Schemes.Custom/README.md

 Additionally, you can use extensions to `IServiceCollection` and then use the `ThemeCollection` class in DI that supports `IScheme` classes (which CustomSourceBase inherits from), so you can use that instead of a regular `Theme` (which is still a great choice for ease-of-use, or if you don't need the extra customization).

+For schemes that can be changed at runtime, the `ModifiableCustomScheme` is an option in that case.
+Additionally, on the `ModifiableCustomScheme`, changing the Hue, Chroma, and Tone properties on the instance instead of modifying the Origin is recommended.
+Otherwise, using the Update() method instead would be the next option.